mostafa-elabady/ShutterSearch/README.md

 Room is the source of data

-![How paging is working] (https://codelabs.developers.google.com/codelabs/android-paging/img/511a702ae4af43cd.png)
+![alt How paging is working] (https://codelabs.developers.google.com/codelabs/android-paging/img/511a702ae4af43cd.png)

 ### Why MVVM? ###